Azure/azure-sdk/_posts/2020-06-30-devops-notifications.md

 repository: azure/azure-sdk
 ---

-The Azure SDK engineering system runs roughly 450 Azure DevOps pipelines to validate GitHub Pull Requests, run live test automation, and ensure that the libraries are ready to be released.
+The Azure SDK Engineering System runs roughly 480 Azure DevOps pipelines to validate GitHub Pull Requests, run live test automation, and ensure that the libraries are ready to be released.
 If a build or test fails, our alerting system immediately notifies our SDK engineering teams and partner Azure service teams.
-In this post, we'll learn how we've scaled Azure DevOps notifications to alert the right people at the right time when our automation discovers an issue.
+In this post, we'll learn how The Azure SDK Engineering Systems team scaled Azure DevOps notifications to alert the right people at the right time when our automation discovers an issue.

 ## That’s a lot of pipelines

 We generally create one pipeline per service/language combination to build and test code relating to that pipeline.
 This keeps our DevOps agent machine time focused more narrowly and enables engineers to iterate more quickly on changes.
 For example, there’s no need to build packages and run tests for Storage when you’re making changes to Key Vault.

 Keeping this many pipelines organized requires a standard approach to how we create, configure, name, and trigger pipelines.
 When you can apply standards you can automate work, so we built automation that uses the [Azure DevOps API](https://docs.microsoft.com/rest/api/azure/devops/?view=azure-devops-rest-5.1).
-A small team of engineers can scale our engineering systems to meet the needs of an ever growing matrix of services and languages.
+A small team of engineers can scale our Engineering Systems to meet the needs of an ever growing matrix of services and languages.

 ## Alert System Architecture